xiaolongbaoalya/motorph-payroll-system/[Terminal Assessment] MotorPH Payroll System/README.md

 - **dev-shane**: Improved unclear error pop-ups to provide more informative user feedback during form validation and invalid operations.

 - **dev-christine**: Performed final code cleanup by removing unused methods and imports, and successfully integrated **dev-shane**’s GUI module into the main application.

+- **dev-red**: Gave the project a final review and go signal for submission.